 I’m in the middle of divorce proceedings and my spouse just filed for bankruptcy.
 How will this affect the divorce proceedings?

-The divorce court does not have authority to divide property in the bankruptcy estate.
-The divorce court retains authority to determine custody, visitation, child support and maintenance.
 Therefore, bankruptcy proceedings can stall or delay the division of property in divorce proceedings.

 How long does the automatic stay last?